How many dogs do you have at a time?

 Can my dog get sick from being around so many other dogs?

 All dogs passing through our facility are fully vaccinated for rabies, distemper and bordetella, no exceptions!
 Having the vaccinations for your pup helps prevent them from spreading these diseases from one dog to another.
 Of course, just like when people socialize, when dogs spend time with other dogs, they may be exposed to doggy colds or other bacteria that they cannot be vaccinated against.
 Further, vaccines are not foolproof.
-The bordetella (kennel cough) vaccine, for example, targets the most common strains of doggy flu presenting itself in the region, in much the same way as the human flu shot.
-But other strains do exist, and we have seen kennel cough spread even when dogs are vaccinated — and even when they don’t come to daycare; they may have just met another dog on the street!
+The bordetella (kennel cough) vaccine, for example, targets the most common strains of doggy flu but other strains do exist, and we have seen kennel cough spread even when dogs are vaccinated — and even when they don’t come to daycare; they may have just met another dog on the street!
 Long story short: We take every measure to keep things sanitary and clean to deter germs spreading but there’s always some risk that your pup could pick something up at daycare, especially if he or she is young and the immune system is still developing.
 The good news is that the body’s immunity general benefits from learning how to fight these bugs.
 Plus, we think the benefits of doggy daycare far outweigh the risk of a cold — it’s the same reason we brave crowded subways and bustling social events 🙂

 Where will my dog sleep at night?